October 30, 2020

 5 AGAINST THE HOUSE (1955)

 Directed by Phil Karlson, this production helped establish the heist film.
 It was produced by Stirling Silliphant and John Barnwell for Columbia Pictures with a screenplay based on Jack Finney's 1954 novel of the same name.
 George Duning's score adds the right amount of heft when needed.
-Karlson's realism is evident right from the opening night scene in Reno, Nevada as a Glendale, Arizona campus foursome arrive and have their car parked on an upper level by a nifty hydraulic parking garage system.
+For the most part, the eighty-three minutes play out logically until the nonsensical ending.
+Karlson's realism is evident right from the opening night scene in Reno, Nevada as a campus foursome arrive and have their car parked on an upper level by a nifty hydraulic parking garage system.
 There is plenty of genuine comic dialogue but the script's humorous quips wear a bit thin, in part due to the film eventually taking a darker turn.
-Enrolled to further their fall matrimonial studies are Brian Keith, Guy Madison, Kerwin Mathews and Alvy Moore, who appears to be the only age-appropriate student judging by his physique and crew cut.
-He is assigned the film's levity.
-If you can get past this absurdity of four thirty-two-year-old college students, you are nearly halfway there.
-For the most part, the eighty-three minutes play out logically until the nonsensical ending.
+Enrolled to further their matrimonial studies are Brian Keith, Guy Madison, Kerwin Mathews, and Alvy Moore, appearing to be the only age-appropriate student—at thirty-four!judging by his mannerisms, physique, and crew cut.
+He is enrolled as the film's levity.
+If you can get past the age absurdity, you are nearly halfway there.

-Pre-law students, Madison and Keith, play the older of the four collegians who returned after their Korean War duty.
+Returning to campus after their Korean War duty, pre-law students, Madison and Keith, are somewhat the "fathers" to the other two collegians.
 Madison is the straight arrow of the two.
 Capitalizing on some early roles, Keith's script dictates a volatile nature due to battle shock and a metal plate in his head yet refuses further treatments in the VA's psych ward.
-During this era, a metal plate worked its way into a number of post-war heads.
+During this era, a metal plate worked its way into a number of post-war actor heads.
 But there are five against the house.
 Enter Madison's girlfriend, Kim Novak, now reunited.
 To his astonishment, she has become a singer at a Glendale nightclub.
 He had no idea she could sing and never suspected her voice would be dubbed.
 The chosen studio singer matches Novak's vocal range accurately enough, but it is no longer believable.
 Thankfully there is only one number to sit through.

 Note: This is certainly an entertaining film and generally got positive reviews at the time.
 But as time tends to enhance old films, this unknown noir has been raised to a higher level by some.
 The acting is commendable but Keith is the only standout performer, eliciting a wide range of emotions.
 Novak's early film role seems well-suited for the fairly one-dimensional Madison.
 However, the posters defy any thought of her in a supporting role.
 It is more like four against one.